Welcome to TextData

 Share and Follow Communities

-Making a community public lets others follow it, vote on content, and search the content.
+Making a community public lets others follow it, search the content, and provide feedback.

 Benefits

 Adding a Source URL will link your notes to an external webpage.
-Use this to take notes with respect to something online (e.g., a lecture video).
+Use this to reference something online (e.g., a lecture video).

 Add a Title and Description